uibcdf/action-build-and-upload-conda-packages/GH_RUN_RECEPTOR_GUIDE.md

 - a composite GitHub Action with bounded log, job summary, scalar outputs, canonical JSON artifact, and exact source provenance;
 - checkout-local and remote-source Action validation on Ubuntu, macOS, and Windows.
+- bounded published-report consumption with fresh terminal source-fact verification and no source job or log download.

 Configurable required jobs, documentation phases, or release gates; pattern matching;
 arbitrary rule keys; remote workflow discovery; external registry/archive verification;
-and a reusable aggregator workflow are not implemented in `0.12.0`.
+and automatic source-to-reporter discovery are not implemented in `0.13.0`.
 Restricted-token and fork behavior remain release-gate gaps.
 Cross-platform validation covers installation as a GitHub CLI script extension and the composite Action on hosted runners.